towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/pnet.markdown

  con=pnet\('tcpconnect','hostname',port\)

     Creates tcp/ip connection to the specified 'hostname' and port.
-On error it returns \-1, on success it returns a conection handler as an integer number \>=0.
-This function call is used to act as a "tcp\-client".
+On error it returns -1, on success it returns a conection handler as an integer number \>=0.
+This function call is used to act as a "tcp-client".
     This function is alway nonblocking unless their is some troubles with namelookup that can block interpretation for a while.

  sockcon=pnet\('tcpsocket',port\)

-    Creates a local tcpsocket and bind port\-number "port" to it.
-On fail it rerurns \-1, on success it returns a connection handler.
+    Creates a local tcpsocket and bind port-number "port" to it.
+On fail it rerurns -1, on success it returns a connection handler.
 To fetch remote connection connecting to this socket use pnet\(sockcon,'tcplisten'\)

  con=pnet\(sockcon,'tcplisten', \['noblock'\] \)

-    If some remote tcp\-connection has connected to the socket "sockcon" this functions returns a handler to that tcp connection.
-On non available remote connection or error it returns \-1.
+    If some remote tcp-connection has connected to the socket "sockcon" this functions returns a handler to that tcp connection.
+On non available remote connection or error it returns -1.
 Unless the option 'noblock' is specified or the readtimeout value \(default to inf \) is reached it blocks until a remote connection is established.